|To get quotes: Click on a|

 ship then select a sail date.

-Norwegian Cruise Line revolutionized the industry in 2000 when it introduced "Freestyle Cruising," which allowed passengers greater freedom to dine when they like, with extended restaurant hours; where they like, with a number of alternative venues; with whom they like, with open seating; freedom to dress as they please, with a "resort casual" dress code at night – and other relaxations of the usual cruise ship procedures.
+Norwegian Cruise Line revolutionized the industry when it introduced "Freestyle Cruising," which allowed passengers greater freedom to dine when they like, with extended restaurant hours; where they like, with a number of alternative venues; with whom they like, with open seating; freedom to dress as they please, with a "resort casual" dress code at night – and other relaxations of the usual cruise ship procedures.
 One of the most appealing freestyle elements is Norwegian's disembarkation procedure, which is far more relaxed and pleasant than is usual on other large vessels.

 Two new "Project Breakaway" builds are scheduled: for fall 2015 and spring 2017.